Risk Return Ratio – Risk Reward Ratio Explained

 The Ideal Risk-Reward Ratio

 Many brokers and veteran traders will suggest that you must not accept less than the 1:2 risk-reward ratio.
 It might work in your favor, and it might not.
-To give a concrete answer without studying it alongside other variables would be a futile act.
+Giving a concrete answer without studying it alongside other variables would be futile.
 Let’s see how.

 Total Trades: 20